ObolNetwork/charon/docs/architecture.md

   - The request body contains `SignedBeaconBlock` object composed of `BeaconBlock` object (produced by beacon node) and validator signature.
   - Lookup `PubKey` by querying the `Scheduler` `AwaitProposer` with the slot in the request body.
   - Construct a `DutyProposer` `ParSignedData` and submit it to `ParSigDB` for async aggregation and broadcast to beacon node.
+- `POST /eth/v1/beacon/blinded_blocks` Publish a signed blinded block
+  - The request body contains `SignedBlindedBeaconBlock` object composed of `BlindedBeaconBlock` object (produced by beacon node) and validator signature.
+  - Lookup `PubKey` by querying the `Scheduler` `AwaitBuilderProposer` with the slot in the request body.
+  - Construct a `DutyBuilderProposer` `ParSignedData` and submit it to `ParSigDB` for async aggregation and broadcast to beacon node.

 `AwaitBeaconBlock` returns an agreed-upon (consensus) unsigned beacon block, which in turn requires an aggregated randao reveal signature.
 Partial randao reveal signatures are submitted at the same time as